IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 SQL NOTES
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Chapter 5.2.7 Outerjoins
+  - A property of the join operator is that it is possible for certain tuples to be “dangling”; that is, they fail to match any tuple of the other relation in the common attributes.
+  - Dangling tuples do not have any trace in the result of the join, so the join may not represent the data of the original relations completely.
+  - The left outerjoin R ⋈l S is like the outerjoin, but only dangling tuples of the left argument R are padded with ⊥. and added to the result.
+  - The right outerjoin R ⋈r S is like the outerjoin, but only the dangling tuples of the right argument S are padded with ⊥ and added to the result.
+  - All three natural outerjoin operators have theta-join analogs, where first a theta-join is taken and then those tuples that failed to join with any tuple of the other relation, when the condition of the theta-join was applied, are padded with ⊥ and added to the result.

 Chapter 6.1 Simple Queries in SQL
   - The FROM clause gives the relation or relations to which the query refers.
   - The WHERE clause is a condition, much like a selection-condition in relational algebra.